Holocaust theology: Religion during the Holocaust

 Maintaining a religious lifestyle during the Holocaust required great strength and came at the risk of endangering oneself.
-At the outbreak of WWII, less than half of European Jews actively practiced a form of Judaism.
+At the outbreak of World War II, less than half of European Jews actively practiced a form of Judaism.
 In concentration camps, Jewish religious practices were banned, so any observances had to be done in secret.
 Since so many practices required effort and access to specific items, many were unable to follow Judaic laws and traditions.

 Works by Jewish theologians

 Richard Rubenstein

 Rabbi Richard Rubenstein's original piece on this issue, After Auschwitz, held that the only intellectually honest response to the Holocaust is to reject God, and to recognize that all existence is ultimately meaningless.
 According to this piece, there is no divine plan or purpose, no God that reveals His will to humankind, and God does not care about the world.
 Humans must assert and create their own value in life.
 This view has been rejected by Jews of all religious denominations, but his works were widely read in the Jewish community in the 1970s.
 Since that time Rubenstein has begun to move away from this view; his later works affirm a form of deism in which one may believe that God may exist as the basis for reality and some also include Kabbalistic notions of the nature of God.

 No man can really say that God is dead.
 How can we know that?
 Nevertheless, I am compelled to say that we live in the time of the "death of God".
 This is more a statement about man and his culture than about God.
 The death of God is a cultural fact ...
 When I say we live in the time of the death of God, I mean that the thread uniting God and man, heaven and earth, has been broken ...